CleverCloud/clever-client.js/docs/adr-0001-why-this-new-client.md

-# ADR 0001: Why did we built this new client?
+# ADR 0001: Why did we build this new client?

 This ADR tries to put more context on why we decided to build our own REST client generator.